amolvyas-6/Wildlife-Detection-Using-AI/Instructions.md

 We created a custom internal network called `wildlife-network`.

 - **Isolation**: This network is isolated from the outside world.
-Only ports we explicitly expose (like 3000, 8000) are accessible from your computer.
+Only ports we explicitly expose (like 80, 443) are accessible from your computer.
 - **Service Discovery**: Inside this network, containers call each other by their **service name**, not IP address.
   - The Backend talks to MinIO using the hostname `minio` (e.g., `http://minio:9000`).
   - The Worker talks to RabbitMQ using the hostname `rabbitmq`.
   - Docker's internal DNS handles resolving these names to the correct internal IP addresses automatically.

+### 3. Reverse Proxy with Caddy

+Caddy acts as the main entry point and reverse proxy for all services:

+- `/` → Frontend (React app)
+- `/api/*` → Backend (FastAPI)
+- `/minio/*` → MinIO Console (Storage UI)
+- `/rabbitmq/*` → RabbitMQ Management (Queue UI)

+This means you only need to expose a single port (80/443) to access all services!

+---

+## 🔒 Production Deployment with HTTPS

+To enable automatic HTTPS in production:

+1. Point your domain to your server's IP address
+2. Update the Caddyfile with your domain name (replace `:80` with `yourdomain.com`)
+3. Expose port 443 in docker-compose.yml
+4. Caddy will automatically obtain and renew SSL certificates from Let's Encrypt